Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Results

 Local magnetisation hysteresis loops for the two samples are shown in figure \ref{fig:2}.
 At each temperature the samples are zero-field cooled (ZFC) from above $T_c$ to the target temperature, and $M_l$ is measured simultaneously in the three sensor positions C, I and E. The primary `virgin' loop is measured following the sequence $H_a=0\rightarrow{H_\mathrm{max}}\rightarrow-H_\mathrm{max}\rightarrow0$.
 A subsequent loop is also recorded immediately afterwards by repeating the same cycle of $H_a$ without warming the sample above $T_c$.

 In figure \ref{fig:2}(a), at $T=21.0$~K, sample \#1 is in the superconducting-only state and the overall response is indicative of a classic type-II superconductor\cite{beanMagnetizationHardSuperconductors1962,beanMagnetizationHighFieldSuperconductors1964,brandtTypeIIsuperconductorStripCurrent1993}.
 At the start of the primary loop, the Meissner-like response $M_l\approx-H_a$ is evident in all three sensors, with flux penetrating at the sample edge before progressing towards the sample centre.
-On reaching the position of the sensor, $M_l$ increases away from $-H_a$, and once flux has fully penetrated to the position of the sensor, the primary and subsequent loops are almost identical.
+On reaching the position of the Hall sensor, $M_l$ increases away from $-H_a$, and once flux has fully penetrated to the position of the sensor, the primary and subsequent loops are almost identical.
 Upon reversal of the applied field, $M_l$ increases again with slope $\mathrm{d}M_l/\mathrm{dH_a}\approx-1$ and reaches a peak, indicating the arrival of the reverse flux front.
 However, an anomalous peak can be seen near zero field in the intermediate sensor response, as well as some additional structure below zero field for the centre sensor.
 These features occur in a small window near $B_l\approx0$, potentially reflecting a field-dependent critical current $J_c(B)$.
+Alternatively, the cusp-like features may indicate the presence of a geometrical barrier, for which similar zero-field peaks are a characteristic signature\cite{zeldovGeometricalBarriersHighTemperature1994, jamesFieldPenetrationSurface1997, pissasEvidenceGeometricalBarriers2001}.
 We also note the unusual hysteretic feature in the response of the edge sensor near zero field.
 At this temperature the Eu$^{2+}$ moments are not yet ordered ferromagnetically but do exhibit very strong paramagnetic susceptibility\cite{grebenchukCrossoverFerromagneticSuperconductor2020}.
-We attribute these low field features to a contribution from the paramagnetic moments due to the strong demagnetising fields at the edge of the sample, which saturates when the local spatial gradient exceeds the critical state (i.e.\ $dB_z/dy>\mu_0J_c$).
+We attribute these low field features to a contribution from the paramagnetic moments, due to the strong demagnetising fields at the edge of the sample, which saturates when the local spatial gradient exceeds the critical state (i.e.\ $dB_z/dy>\mu_0J_c$).